blue-luke/python/README.md

 Airport challenge in python

-I use pytest, a /src file and tests in /
+I use pytest, with tests and source files in /

 Test files must start with test_ and test functions must start with test_